 Wei Zhang is one of the winners of this year’s EPS prize.
 Wei’s winning study is called “Plasma edge modelling with ICRF coupling”, and one of his studies is improving the ICRF (Ion cyclotron resonance frequency) power coupling with local gas fuelling.

-EUROfusion fellow Mike Dunne, who works at the Max-Planck-Institut für Plasmaphysik (IPP), talks about the fascinating physics in fusion research and his research on boundary conditions and plasma edge.
+EUROfusion grantee Mike Dunne, who works at the Max-Planck-Institut für Plasmaphysik (IPP), talks about the fascinating physics in fusion research and his research on boundary conditions and plasma edge.

-EUROfusion fellow Gergely Papp, who works at the Max-Planck-Institut für Plasmaphysik (IPP), talks about how and why he decided to pursue fusion research.
+EUROfusion grantee Gergely Papp, who works at the Max-Planck-Institut für Plasmaphysik (IPP), talks about how and why he decided to pursue fusion research.

-EUROfusion Researcher Fellowships, which are part of EUROfusion’s training and education initiatives, are designed to nurture the next generation of fusion experts.
+EUROfusion Researcher Grants Programme, which are part of EUROfusion’s training and education initiatives, are designed to nurture the next generation of fusion experts.
 And, each year approximately 30 engineers and scientists are selected for receiving the grants through the EUROfusion Researcher Grants and the EUROfusion Engineering Grants programmes.

 On 29 April 2016, ITER Director General Bernard Bigot visited EUROfusion’s flagship facility the Joint European Torus (JET) at the Culham Centre for Fusion Energy.
 We were able to catch up with him before he flew out of Heathrow, London.